MA000091

 16.1 Superannuation legislation

-(a) Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deals with the superannuation rights and obligations of employers and employees.
-Under superannuation legislation individual employees generally have the opportunity to choose their own superannuation fund.
-If an employee does not choose a superannuation fund, any superannuation fund nominated in the award covering the employee applies.
+(a) The NES and Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deal with the superannuation rights and obligations of employers and employees.

-(b) The rights and obligations in these clauses supplement those in superannuation legislation.
+(b) The rights and obligations in clause 16 supplement those in superannuation legislation and the NES.

 16.2 Employer contributions